sa-utah/sautah/_src/meetings.md

     link_url: "https://sites.google.com/view/saui-cc"
     location: Iron
     time_end: 9am
     notes: Men-Only Meeting.
 Go up the ramp in the back.
 Turn right after entering and to the back of the hallway.
-For more info, visit our website:
     name: ""
     contact_instructions: ""
     contact_email: ""
-    link_text: ""
+    link_text: "For more info, visit our website"
   - label: Sandy Monday Noon
     city: Sandy
     day: Monday